 Slate Rock is a metamorphic rock composed of various types of compressed sedimentary stones.
 This rock is most notably known for its slender look when harvested.
 The foliated thinning slate exhibits are caused by the rock evenly splitting along the veins.
-Due to the low-temperature pressure, this clay-based mineral is put through, it is one of the finest grained metamorphic stones found today.
+Due to the low-temperature pressure, this clay-based mineral is put through, it is one of the finest-grained metamorphic stones found today.

 Slate Rock Facts

-Slate Stone has a relatively long history with use in vivariums.
+Slate Stone has a relatively long history of use in vivariums.
 In the primitive days of aquascaping, Slate was used as a base to support aquariums built during the Roman Empire era.
 This proved to not only be a great source of material to use in bioactive enclosures… But also allowed early hobbyists to safely heat the tank during colder seasons.
-Another great use with Slate Rock observed by enthusiasts is its valuable use for breeding.
+Another great use of Slate Rock observed by enthusiasts is its valuable use for breeding.
 Angel Fish will use this rock to place their eggs on.
 If you have Angel Fish and they start to pair up, try placing a piece of Slate vertically within the tank to influence breeding.

 Slate Rock is widely recognized for its plate-like properties.
 Being a low-grade, fine-grained rock, Slate is a smooth textured stone that exhibits foliation throughout its surface.
 The recognizable foliage is also referred to as slaty cleavage.
-Due to the circumstances that form this type of metamorphic stone, it doesn’t have much of a porous texture like many over hardscaping rocks.
+Due to the circumstances that form this type of metamorphic stone, it doesn’t have much of a porous texture like many over-hardscaping rocks.
 The edges of slate can be rather sharp and since this is generally considered a harder rock to work with, use caution with open edges in enclosures with inhabitants.

-Colors of Slate will vary based on the compressed minerals contained in the parent stone it is harvested from.
-Typical colors will range from brown, green, grey, blue, to even purple.
+The colors of Slate will vary based on the compressed minerals contained in the parent stone it is harvested from.
+Typical colors will range from brown, green, grey, and blue, to even purple.
 Even though Slate Rock of all colors is usually safe for vivarium use, it is good practice to do an alkaline test on the rock if it’s going in an enclosure that needs to stay in a particular PH range.

-The last property to note about Slate Stone is weight.
+The last property to note about Slate Stone is its weight.
 When compared to other types of vivarium rocks, Slate is on the heavier side of the spectrum.
 This is something to keep in mind if you are considering its use in tanks with inhabitants.
-A rock this heavy could prove difficult to move, ship or house in a stable way.
+A rock this heavy could prove difficult to move, ship, or house in a stable way.

 Slate Stone is a rock typically found under the earth’s crust all over the world.
 This means it can only be mined and dug up.
-The original material is at one point, a fine clay, sometimes mixed with volcanic dust or sand… Over a period of time, the weight of the earth’s outer crust packs the minerals down causing it to take on its hard foliated look.
+The original material is at one point, a fine clay, sometimes mixed with volcanic dust or sand… Over a period of time, the weight of the earth’s outer crust packs the minerals down causing it to take on its hard-foliated look.
 Once discovered, either through tunneling into the ground or brought forth from a natural earthquake, only then is Slate revealed in its natural habitat.

 Due to its sedimentary composed material, Slate virtually has no impact on the environment it is placed within.
 This makes Slate ideal for any type of vivarium.
-If for any reason you experience a shift in PH after placing this stone in an aquarium, it either has been exposed to influential minerals and needs to be cleaned… Or it is not true Slate Rock.
-If you are not sure if rather or not the Slate you have is authentic, pour a small amount of vinegar on the rock and if it bubbles… Don’t use it!
+If for any reason you experience a shift in PH after placing this stone in an aquarium, it either has been exposed to influential minerals or needs to be cleaned… Or it is not true Slate Rock.
+If you are not sure if rather or not the Slate you have is authentic, pour a small amount of vinegar on the rock, and if it bubbles… Don’t use it!
 True Slate is inert and will show no signs of alkalinity.

 Slate Rock is a pretty versatile material to use as a hardscape.
 Having such an unusually narrow structure, allows the stone to be stacked in a number of interesting ways.
 Since Slate works effectively well as a centerpiece, it can either be used as a standalone hardscape piece, or in conjunction with other woods or stones.
 Once firmly placed, this rock is a great building material to construct caves as well as waterfalls.